Original Webinar Date: 8/27/20

 We all have implicit biases, and it’s important that we become mindful of how they can show up and impact our work with others.
 Implicit biases can lead to unfair differences in the expectations we hold for those we serve, how we interact with them, and the learning opportunities we provide.

-This series will challenge you to:
+Part 4 of this recorded series will challenge you to:

 - Reflect on your own implicit bias

 - Recognize the role bias plays in responding to mental health concerns and in client interactions

 - Learn ways to become self-aware of personal biases

 - Acknowledge the way bias shows up in our organizational culture, climate, policies, and practices

 - Examine strategies to disrupt the biases that show up in our work